-You'll definitely need a rest after all this exercise!
-If so, learn more about camping in Newport News and reserve one of our 188 modern campsites at Newport News Park.
+If you would like an overnight outdoor adventure, learn more about camping in Newport News and reserve one of our 188 modern campsites at Newport News Park.
 At 7,711 acres, it is one of the largest municipal parks east of the Mississippi River.

 The Mariners' Museum and Park

 The Mariners' Museum Park is 550 acres of privately maintained, naturally wooded property that offers visitors a quiet and serene place to walk, run or picnic.
 Within the Park is the 167-acre Lake Maury, named for Matthew Fontaine Maury, the famed 19th-century oceanographer and native Virginian.
 Following the shoreline of Lake Maury is the 5-mile Noland Trail.